Camel Club: Caleb Shaw

 Caleb Shaw is an employee of the Rare Book Wing of the Library of Congress.
 He, like Rhodes, was a protester of the Vietnam war.
 Shaw holds twin doctorates in political science and eighteenth century literature.
 Shaw is also known for always wearing clothing from the 19th century.
 In The Collectors, Shaw's boss is murdered in the sealed Rare Book Room.

 Milton Farb

 Farb is a child prodigy who suffers from extreme obsessive-compulsive disorder and paranoia.
 As a child, his parents had him act in a side show, adding extremely high numbers in his head and reciting extremely long sections of text without faltering.
 As is shown in Stone Cold, Farb's gifts allow him to win extremely high amounts of money at casino games, such as blackjack.
 Farb was hired by the National Health Institute, but was fired after sending a threatening letter to the President.
 Stone met him and got him on the TV show Jeopardy!
 With medication, Farb was able to make a small fortune, with which he started a company for designing Web sites.
 Farb was the first of the group to warm up to Annabelle Conroy.
+He is later killed by a sniper during a confrontation with CIA agent Carter Gray in the climax of Stone Cold.